agapius/Ethercow/README.md

 # Ethercow
-CowSay displays the amount of crypto funds:
+CowSay the amount of crypto funds:

      /----------\
     <  100.000 € >